Last Updated: February 8, 2022

 I was surprised because I initially expected it to be more like traditional federal income tax brackets – simply hitting higher rate brackets as the income number goes higher.
 And I was also surprised I couldn’t find an article anywhere that really cleanly and fully outlined the algorithm – though given the surprising complexity, I guess I shouldn’t be surprised I couldn’t find such an article.
 Though if you are aware of one, please let me know in the comments!

 In the end I was NOT surprised though, given the political and bureaucratic forces that likely shaped these rules.
 BUT, if you can go through the math yourself, there’s gold in them thar hills!
-E.g. reducing your standard income somehow could mean quite a bit less of your SSI is taxable.
+E.g. reducing your standard income somehow could mean quite a bit less of your RIB is taxable.

-And as I’ll show in the next article, understanding exactly how your taxable SSI is computed allows you to target a precise standard income such as the standard deduction, which is vitally important in the Tax and Penalty Minimization FIRE withdrawal method.
+And as I’ll show in the next article, understanding exactly how your taxable RIB is computed allows you to target a precise standard income such as the standard deduction, which is vitally important in the Tax and Penalty Minimization FIRE withdrawal method.